 How many questions are asked in the diagnostic test?

-The diagnostic test can ask a minimum of 10 to maximum 200 questions.
-During the diagnostic test we look for a minimum of 80% accuracy in each skill before the student can progress to the next.
+The diagnostic test can ask a minimum of 10 to a maximum of 200 questions.
+During the diagnostic test, we look for a minimum of 80% accuracy in each skill before the student can progress to the next.

 If a student has answered below 80% accuracy on the first skill they diagnostic test will stop.